gemssingaporestudentcouncil/virtual-workshops/_posts/2020-02-10-whatsapp-bot.md

 tags: JS Chatbot
 ---

-This is a workshop to help you make a something like this, and make your own chatbots on WhatsApp, in just 30 minutes/
+This is a workshop to help you make a something like this, and make your own chatbots on WhatsApp, in just 30 minutes.

 [Twilio](https://twilio.com) had an official WhatsApp API.
 With it we will be building a [Wikipedia bot on WhatsApp](https://wikibot.4ty2.fun) 👇